iliags/vole_vm/README.md

 - `rot r,x` - Rotate the bit pattern in register `r` one bit to the right `x` times.
 Each time, placing the bit that started at the low order end at the high-order end.
 - `jp r,label` - Jump to the label if register `r` is equal to `r0`
 - `halt` - Stop program execution

-Hexadecimal numbers must be prefixed with `0x` and binary with `0b`.

 ### Registers